-in 2011 BER launched the DOE System Biology Knowledgebase (KBase, KBase.us).
-KBase is an open-source and open-architecture computational environment for integrating large, diverse datasets generated by the scientific community and for using this information to advance predictive understanding, manipulation, and design of biological processes in an environmental context.
-KBase is meant to be a community resource that enables users to integrate a wide spectrum of genomics and systems biology data, models, and information for microbes, microbial communities, and plants.
-Powerful tools available within KBase can analyze and simulate data to predict biological behavior, generate and test hypotheses, design new biological functions, and propose new experiments.
+In 2011, DOE Office of Biological and Environmental Research (BER) launched KBase (KBase.us), an open-source, open-architecture software and data environment for systems biology research. .
+As a community resource, KBase provides a computational framework and tools for integrating and analyzing large, diverse datasets generated by the scientific community to advance predictive understanding, manipulation, and design of biological processes in an environmental context.
+The purpose of KBase is to enable users to integrate a wide spectrum of genomics and systems biology data, models, and information for microbes, microbial communities, and plants.
+Powerful tools within KBase will allow users to analyze and simulate data to predict biological behavior, generate and test hypotheses, design new biological functions, and propose new experiments.

 KBase provides predictive biology capabilities based in part on a common data model that is expected to be extended over time to support more comprehensive and accurate models of biological systems.
-To achieve high-quality predictions, it is imperative that the data and associated metadata be also high quality.
-Currently, the supported high-level data types include genomes (bacteria, archea, eukaryotes), transcriptomes, phenotypes, 16s amplicons, metagenomes, proteomes (mapped to genomes), variation, and interactomes.
-KBase will be pulling these data types from existing international repositories.
-Thus, data submitted to these standard resources will ultimately be integrated into the KBase system.
-It is possible to submit certain forms of the above data directly to KBase (see https://www.kbase.us/about/kbase-data-policy/kbase-data-types/), although integration into KBase must pass minimal quality and metadata standards before acceptance.
+To achieve high-quality predictions, it is imperative that data and associated metadata also be high quality.
+High-level data types currently supported by KBase include genomes (of bacteria, archea, and eukaryotes), metagenomes, transcriptomes, proteomes (mapped to genomes), interactomes, phenotypes, 16s amplicons, expression data, enzymes, ontologies, pathway data, protein annotations, protein-protein interactions, regulons, and ribosomes.
+Because KBase pulls these data types from existing international repositories, future data submitted to these standard resources ultimately will be integrated into the KBase system.
+Submitting certain data types directly to KBase is possible (see https://www.kbase.us/about/kbase-data-policy/kbase-data-types/), but they must pass minimal quality and metadata standards before acceptance.

 May 2012: KBase website launches Alpha Release with draft tutorials, database loads, unified prototypes, workflow drafts, cloud and cluster services.